 The use of an industry standard programming language reduces the learning curve for new Data360 Analyze users.
 It allows you to re-use existing coding skills, and enables you to leverage the wealth of publicly available help/resources on the usage of Python.
 Standard Python functions can also be used in data flows to leverage Python functionality that is not available with the proprietary scripting language.

 Finding the Transform Node

-The new Transform node is available in the node palette in the ‘Transformation and Aggregation’ category.
+The Transform node is available in the node library in the ‘Transformation and Aggregation’ category.
 It is displayed in the ‘Favorites’ view and also in the ‘All Nodes’ view.

-The original Transform node has been renamed to Transform (Superseded) and is available in the ‘All Nodes’ view.
-This node remains available for customers to use but Infogix recommends utilizing the new Transform node for current projects.
+The legacy Transform node has been renamed to Transform (Superseded) and is available in the ‘All Nodes’ view when the node library's 'Show superseded nodes' option has been checked.
+This node remains available for customers to use but Infogix recommends utilizing the Transform node for current projects.

 Accessing Input Data and Writing Output Data

-Unlike with the original Transform node, the new Transform node uses a two-step configuration approach:
+Unlike with the Transform (Superseded) node, the Transform node uses a two-step configuration approach:

 - Specify input/ output metadata mappings and the metadata for new output fields